vykuang/toronto-service-calls-2023/README.md

 # Data engineering zoomcamp - 311 Service Calls

 This is a visualization of the service calls initiated by Toronto citizens.
-The choropleth map is broken down into the resident's ward and their forward sortation area (FSA), as well as the types of requests being made.
+The choropleth map is broken down into the resident's ward, as well as the types of requests being made.
 The result is a heatmap of the types of service requests fulfilled for each neighborhood in Toronto.

 ## Motivation